dogacavdir/vibrato_analysis/README.md

 Related report can be found in the repository with the name of "Vibrato Analysis Internship Report".

 ## License
-All the software is distributed with the Creative Commons Attribution 4.0.
+All the software is distributed with the [Affero GPL v3 license] (http://www.gnu.org/licenses/agpl-3.0.en.html)